 Editor Brigid Mullane is a bookseller.
 She has worked with the Melbourne Writers Festival, Emerging Writers’ Festival and the National Young Writers Festival.
 She is a recent graduate of Masters of Publishing and Communications at Melbourne University. @brigidjmullane

 Online Editor Veronica Sullivan is Assistant Manager of the Stella Prize.
 She was Creative Producer with the 2014 Emerging Writers’ Festival and a Digital Reporter for the 2013 Melbourne Writers Festival.
-She has written for publications including Right Now, The Lifted Brow, Acclaim, the Victorian Writer, Feminartsy, and Archer online. @veronicaahhh.
+She has written for publications including Right Now, The Lifted Brow, the Wheeler Centre's website, the Victorian Writer, Feminartsy, and Archer online.
+In 2015, she was chosen as one of Melbourne Writers Festival’s ’30 Under 30′. @veronicaahhh.

 Deputy Editor Hop Dac has worked variously in independent publishing, theatre and visual arts.
 Besides his work with KYD, he also edits for Adelaide outfit Paroxysm Press and writes occasionally for Peril magazine. @hopdac